Our technological development is not predetermined

-Petrow’s conduct was exemplary and shows that we can exercise our ability to make choices even in situations that may seem predetermined.
+Petrow’s conduct was exemplary and shows that we can exercise our ability to make choices even in situations which at first view may seem predetermined.
 Yet regarding technological development – the key area of human endeavor in our times – it is regularly implied, that we have no choice other than to follow the inherent dynamics of technology’s evolution and consume its products.
 This of course is not true.
 We humans have choices.
 Swiss novelist Max Frisch even remarked, that the dignity of humans lies in free choice.

 The view, that technological development is something predetermined and inevitable is our biggest enemy.
 If we cannot contrast this subjective view with a different perspective it will become a self-fulfilling prophecy.
 Only then will humanity – not the technological development – have casted itself aside.

 By seeing technology's evolution as something fixed, we give ourselves a comfortable pretense to surrender to this development before we face up to what has become humanity's biggest challenge: to protect the human experience from technology's thunderous dynamics.
 If we do not want this development to become all-engulfing it will need cultural moderation and selection, which currently barely exist.

 To gain the necessary time to moderate and select we must slow technological development down: at the stage of knowledge generation and particularly at the stage of applying that knowledge towards new technologies.
 Because of this much needed deceleration we must start talking about scientific and entrepreneurial freedom.
 Scientific and entrepreneurial freedom are important values, but they may not be sacrosanct.
 What is at stake is far greater than the personal aspirations of scientists and entrepreneurs – far more even than the personal and societal advantages derived from those aspirations.
 The significance of what needs to be protected goes well beyond our individual lives and our present age: it concerns the human experience as such.

 Developing technology without undermining the human experience